 Mourou is the co-recipient of the 2018 Nobel Prize in physics: he won it together with Strickland woman for the development of the Chirped Pulse Amplification (CPA) from the University of Rochester.
 In his speech, he referred to his "passion for light".

-CPA produces ultra-short, high-intensity optical pulses that pack an enormous amount of power.
+CPA produces very short, high-intensity optical pulses that pack a huge amount of power.
 Mourou and Strickland's goal was to develop a means of making highly precise cuts useful in medical and industrial settings.

-However, the CPA has another, equally important, advantage.
+However, the CPA has another, equally important advantage.
 Its pulses are so rapid that they can shed light on otherwise unobservable events, such as those within individual atoms or in chemical reactions.
-This capability is what Gérard Mourou hopes will give the CPA the ability to neutralize nuclear waste and is actively working to make this happen in partnership with Toshiki Tajima of UC Irvine.
+This capability is what Gérard Mourou hopes will give the CPA the ability to neutralize nuclear waste and is actively working to make this happen in collaboration with Toshiki Tajima of UC Irvine.

-"Take the nucleus of an atom.
+“Take the nucleus of an atom.
 It is made up of protons and neutrons.
 If we add or remove a neutron, absolutely everything changes.
-It will no longer be the same atom and its properties will completely change.
-The lifespan of nuclear waste would change and we could reduce it. from a million years to 30 minutes "
+It will no longer be the same atom and its properties will change completely.
+The lifespan of nuclear waste would change and we could reduce it from a million years to 30 minutes."

 We are already able to irradiate large amounts of material at once with a high-powered laser, so the technique is perfectly applicable and, in theory, nothing prevents us from scaling it industrially.
-This is the project that I am launching in collaboration with Commission for Alternative Energy and Atomic Energy , or CEA, in France.
-We think that in 10 or 15 years we will have something we can prove.
-This is what really allows me to dream, thinking about all the future applications of our invention. "
+This is the project that I am launching in collaboration with Alternative Energy and Atomic Energy Commission , or CEA, in France.
+We think that in 10 or 15 years we will have something that we can demonstrate.
+This is what really allows me to dream, thinking about all the future applications of our invention. “

-15 years may seem like a lot, but when you're dealing with the half-life of nuclear waste, it's a blink of an eye.
+15 years may seem like a long time, but when you're dealing with the half-life of nuclear waste, it's a blink of an eye.

 Nuclear waste in Europe

-Although nuclear power is struggling to be accepted as an energy source in the United States after a series of disturbing accidents and the emergence of alternative sources such as solar and wind power, many European nations have embraced it.
+Although nuclear energy is struggling to gain acceptance as an energy source in the United States after a series of disturbing accidents and the emergence of alternative sources such as solar and wind energy, many European nations have embraced it.

-France is the main among them: it relies on nuclear energy for 71% of its energy needs.
-Ukraine is the second most dependent on it, accounting for 56% of its power, closely followed by Slovakia, Belgium, Hungary, Sweden, Slovenia and the Czech Republic, according to Bloomberg.
+France is chief among these: it relies on nuclear energy for 71% of its energy needs.
+Ukraine is the second most dependent on it, for 56% of its power, followed closely by Slovakia, Belgium, Hungary, Sweden, Slovenia and the Czech Republic, second Bloomberg.
 None of them have a plan for nuclear waste, other than to store it somewhere in the hope that a solution will be found or that it will not leak into the aquifers in thousands of years.

 Nuclear waste is already too much